semanticarts/gist/docs/AddressGuidance.md

 Especially in the case of electronic addresses, one should be careful not to confuse or conflate the _xsd:string_ object used in the "gist:containedText" triple with the _rdf:resource_ object used in the "gist:refersTo" triple.

 Beyond the physical/electronic distinction made by the classes, other important distinctions need to be made.
 One reasonably might ask, "Still, what _kind_ of address are we talking about?"
-These additional distinctions are to be handled using categories in the CBox.
+These additional distinctions are to be handled using categories (i.e., instances of `gist:Category`).

 ### Address Categories & Instances

 gist v13.0.0 supplies three "starter" categories for distinguishing addresses.
-- gist:\AddressUsageType
+- gist:AddressUsageType
-- gist:\ElectronicAddressType
+- gist:ElectronicAddressType
-- gist:\PhysicalAddressType .
+- gist:PhysicalAddressType .

 However, in keeping with our self-imposed rules around the gistCore ontology, we do not supply member instances of those classes as part of the gist release.
 But fear not.
 This document will provide some concrete suggestions.